Stevelion/HasteCustomItemLib/README.md

 ItemTriggerType triggerType = ItemTriggerType.None;                 // The type of event that causes this item to attempt to trigger
 List<ItemTrigger> triggerConditions = new List<ItemTrigger> { };    // The item's trigger conditions
 List<ItemEffect> effects = new List<ItemEffect> { };                // The item's effects when triggered
-PlayerStats stats = ItemFactory.NewPlayerStats();                   // The PlayerStats object that will be added to the player when they get the item
+PlayerStats stats = ItemFactory.CreatePlayerStats();                   // The PlayerStats object that will be added to the player when they get the item
 UnityEvent effectEvent = new UnityEvent();                          // Used as an alternative to effects and trigger conditions.
 Not fully understood yet
 UnityEvent keyDownEvent = new UnityEvent();                         // Used as an alternative to effects and trigger conditions.
 Not fully understood yet
 UnityEvent keyUpEvent = new UnityEvent();                           // Used as an alternative to effects and trigger conditions.
 Not fully understood yet